pantheon-systems/documentation/source/content/guides/drupal-9-migration/01-introduction.md

 editpath: drupal-9-migration/01-introduction.md
 ---

-Drupal 9 includes many of the features and layout that Drupal 8 users are familiar with, and it removes deprecated code to help improve future Drupal development.

-Drupal 9 updates Drupal’s underlying dependencies like [Symfony 4.4](https://symfony.com/releases/4.4) and [Twig 2](https://twig.symfony.com/doc/2.x/index.html), removes several deprecated API functions in favor of better options, and allows everyone running Drupal 8.8+ an easy upgrade path to Drupal 9 and beyond.
+This guide provides steps to upgrade or migrate a Drupal 8 or 9 site to Drupal 9 on the Pantheon Platform.

-There are a number of ways to upgrade to Drupal 9 on Pantheon, and we're building out the documentation within this guide to help you through your adventure.
+There are a number of ways to upgrade to Drupal 9 on Pantheon, depending on the site's start state and target site workflow.
+This guide will help you through your adventure.

 ## Before You Begin